Texas Water Development Board

 Ability to stand/sit/move with no physical limitations or aids to perform activities such as retrieve/replace files in a large file system for boxes up to 30 lbs.

-Ability and willingness to travel 10% of the time, primarily within the State of Texas.
+Ability and willingness to travel up to 20% of the time, primarily within the State of Texas.

 Ability to operate a vehicle (state or personal) for state business and maintain a driver’s license and driving record that complies with state and agency requirements.

-Ability to work days that may exceed 8 hours, including early mornings, nights, and weekends.
+Ability to work days that may exceed eight hours, including early mornings, nights, and weekends.

 Ability to train others.